Piscescup/PiscesCup-Develop-Lib/README.md

 # PiscesCup Develop Library

 ## Description
-The mod provides some convenient methods for developers, such as:
+The lib provides some convenient methods for developers, such as:
    - **Registering**: registering items, blocks, item groups, and tags, and so on.
     You can set the recipes and simple models when you register them.